ow2-quick-app-initiative/poi-quick-app/docs/README.md

 ## <a name='Theproject'></a>The project

-The Local Heritage Quick App project is a set of tools and a methodology to generate apps and services for towns to promote their local art, culture, history, or whatever they are famous for.
+The _Heritage in…_ Quick App project is a set of tools and a methodology to generate apps and services for towns to promote their local art, culture, history, or whatever they are famous for.

 This methodology follows the following principles: